projectatomic/atomic-site/source/blog/2017-11-17-installing-etcd-as-a-system-container.md

 To grab a copy of the Fedora 27 version of Atomic Host head on over to the [get fedora page for atomic](https://getfedora.org/en/atomic/download/).

 ## Installing etcd

-As one would expect the ``atomic`` command is used for pulling, installing, updating, deleting, and manipulating system containers.
+As one would expect, the ``atomic`` command is used for pulling, installing, updating, deleting, and manipulating system containers.
 Let's install the [etcd system container](https://admin.fedoraproject.org/pkgdb/package/container/etcd/) from the [Fedora Layered Image Build System](https://docs.pagure.org/releng/layered_image_build_service.html) with the following command: